IT security degrees online

 IT Security Bachelor's Degree

-Common admission requirements for a bachelor of arts (BA) or bachelor of science (BS) in IT security are a high school diploma or GED.
-Some bachelor programs require a certain high school GPA or score on your SAT exam which varies school to school.
+Common admission requirements for a bachelor of arts (BA) or bachelor of science (BS) in information security are a high school diploma or GED.
+Some info-sec bachelor's require a certain high school GPA or score on your SAT exam which varies school to school.

-The average net price (after financial aid) for a bachelor's degree in IT security is $20,934, according to the NCES.
+The average net price (after financial aid) for a bachelor's degree in information security is $20,934, according to the NCES.

-Jobs you can pursue with an IT security bachelor’s include information security analyst, penetration tester, and network security specialist.
+Jobs you can pursue with an information security bachelor’s include IT security specialist, penetration tester, and network security specialist.

-The average net price (after financial aid) for an advanced degree in IT security is $19,667, according to the NCES.
+The average net price (after financial aid) for an advanced degree in information security is $19,667, according to the NCES.

-Positions you can pursue with a master’s in IT security include senior cybersecurity analyst, information security manager, cryptologist, and network architect.
-Once you bank some experience, you can parlay your cyber security master's into a range of executive roles such as Chief Information Security Officer (CISO) or Director of Cyber Security.
+Positions you can pursue with a master’s in information security include senior cybersecurity analyst, information security manager, cryptologist, and network architect.
+Once you bank some experience, you can parlay your info-sec master's into a range of executive roles such as Chief Information Security Officer (CISO) or Director of Cyber Security.

-Common career paths for graduates of a doctoral program in IT security include information research scientist, cyber security educator, and information assurance manager.
+Common career paths for graduates of a doctoral program in information security include research scientist, cyber security educator, and information assurance manager.

-When it comes to choosing an IT security degree, prospective students should be concerned with two main types of accreditation: institutional and programmatic.
+When it comes to choosing an information security degree, prospective students should be concerned with two main types of accreditation: institutional and programmatic.
 Here’s an overview of each:

 Institutional Accreditation